Toll-like receptor 3

 This section has been translated automatically.

-After TLR3 has recognized its ligand, the transcription of different cytokines is induced following activation of an intracellular signaling cascade.
+After TLR3 has recognized its ligand, the transcription of various cytokines is induced following activation of an intracellular signaling cascade.
 The second signaling pathway activated by TLR3 and TLR4 also leads to the induction of type I interferons via the adapter molecule TRIF and ultimately to cell death via apoptosis or necrosis.

 Literature